Azure/Avere/src/tutorials/nfsfiler-LSv1/README.md

 az group deployment create --resource-group $DstResourceGroupName --template-file nfs-azuredeploy.json --parameters @nfs-azuredeploy.parameters.json
 ```

-5. deploy the template, and capture the output variables to get the IP address, and exported path.

 # Design Considerations

 * custom script extension is used instead of cloud-init (customData) to get feedback on success or failure of the script
 * for simplicity the install script is downloaded from Github, but you could upload the script to a locked down blob storage account, and specify the script in the variable `installScriptBlobUrl`
 * retry logic throughout script to handle cloud failures
+* nfs
+  * the nfs server uses 64 threads, for maximum performance
+  * sync is specified for data durability in case the nfs server crashes
   * no_root_squash is used on the nfs filer so it is ready for HPC Cache or and Avere vFXT to mount it (via NFS v3)